-During the hippie days (70s- 80s) he frequented Freak Street Kathmandu and Lakeside Pokhara (Baidam) with friends, played guitar in a band called Cream Roll, and travelled to India, South East Asia and different parts of Nepal.
+During the hippie days (the 70s- 80s) he frequented Freak Street Kathmandu and Lakeside Pokhara (Baidam) with friends, played guitar in a band called Cream Roll, and traveled to India, South East Asia and different parts of Nepal.

 Gallery Opening Hours 10:00am- 6:00pm (everyday)